hornbill/goLDAPUserImport/README.md

 * Action - (Both | Update | Create) - When to Associate Sites On Create, On Update or Both
 * Enabled - Turns on or off the Lookup of Sites
-* Attribute - The LDAP Attribute to use for the name of the Site ,Any value wrapped with [] will be treaded ad an LDAP field
+* Attribute - The LDAP Attribute to use for the name of the Site ,Any value wrapped with [] will be treaded as an LDAP field

 #### OrgLookup
 The name of the Organization in Hornbill must match the value of the Attribute in LDAP.

 * Action - (Both | Update | Create) - When to Associate Organisation On Create, On Update or Both
 * Enabled - Turns on or off the Lookup of Orgnisations
-* Attribute - The LDAP Attribute to use for the name of the Site ,Any value wrapped with [] will be treaded ad an LDAP field
+* Attribute - The LDAP Attribute to use for the name of the Site ,Any value wrapped with [] will be treaded as an LDAP field
 * Type - The Organisation Type (0=general ,1=team ,2=department ,3=costcenter ,4=division ,5=company)
 * Membership - The Organisation Membership the users will be added with (member,teamLeader,manager)
 * TasksView - If set true, then the user can view tasks assigned to this group